The Ultimate Gay Guide to Key West Pride — Top LGBTQ+ Bars, Restaurants & Tours in the Florida Keys

 How Do I Get to Key West for Pride?

-The best airport to get to the Florida Keys depends on where you plan on staying.
+The best airport to get to the Florida Keys depends on where you plan to stay.
 If you are planning to begin your trip in Key West, fly into Key West International Airport (EYW).
-If you are heading to Key Largo and the north eastern keys, fly into Miami International Airport (MIA).
+If you are heading to Key Largo and the northeastern keys, fly into Miami International Airport (MIA).
+For a smooth arrival, flying directly into Key West International Airport puts you just minutes from the best gay resorts in Key West and the island’s top attractions.

 What are the Best Parties and Events to Attend During Key West Pride?

-Pro-Tip: If you grab a table at Mangoes, you can enjoy the parade from the patio while enjoying a cocktail
+Pro-Tip: If you grab a table at Mangoes, you can enjoy the parade from the patio while enjoying a cocktail.
+For the best views, sit at or near Key West gay bars like The Bourbon Street Pub.

 • Key West Pride Street Fair — On Saturday, check out the street fair on the 700, 800, and 900 blocks of Duval Street!
 The Street Fair typically features a wide range of performances and vendors and runs until 8 pm.
 After that, get ready for the street to erupt in partying and dancing!